Which is the best diet for building a long-living, lean, fit body; low-carb, keto, low-fat, or high-protein?

 There has never been an inpatient controlled feeding study testing the effects of isocaloric diets with equal protein that has reported significantly increased energy expenditure or greater loss of body fat with lower carbohydrate diets.Hall & Guo

 If cutting carbs gets you eat more protein, awesome!
 Cut carbs.
-But understand that the higher protein intake is the cause of the improved fat loss and muscle retention.
+But understand that the higher protein intake enhances fat loss and builds muscle.
 Low carb diets don’t create the “metabolic advantage” they’re often touted to.

 Protein is more satiating than the other macronutrients.
 It’s also more thermogenic.
 About 23-28% of its caloric value get burned to digest and assimilate protein.
 Compare that to just 5-8% for carbs, and 2-5% for fat.